-‘Don’t Be Tardy’ Star Brielle Biermann, Mother Kim Zolciak Refute Butt Implants Rumors
+‘Don’t Be Tardy’ Star Brielle Biermann, Mother Kim Zolciak Refute Butt Implant Rumors

 — Wetpaint (@WetpaintTV) January 23, 2017

-Brielle Biermann responded to the criticism through SnapChat.
-In posting a video to defend herself, Brielle Biermann vehemently denied that she had underwent cosmetic surgery to develop her curvaceous backside, according to an article Us Weekly published online Saturday.
+Brielle Biermann responded to the criticism through Snapchat.
+In posting a video to defend herself, Brielle Biermann vehemently denied that she had undergone cosmetic surgery to develop her curvaceous backside, according to an article Us Weekly published online Saturday.

 “‘I’m almost 20!!!’
 Biermann captioned the clip, in which she can be heard crying out in frustration.
 ‘Even if I wanted plastic surgery I could go get it done MYSELF w OUT my moms permission!
 This a** is all real.'”